ES-DOC/pyesdoc/README.rst

 What is ES-DOC ?
 --------------------------------------

-ES-DOC stands for Earth Science - Documentation.
-It's goal is to provide software tools and services in order to support the distribution of earth science documentation.
+ES-DOC stands for 'Earth Science - Documentation'.
+Its goal is to provide software tools and services in order to support the distribution of earth science documentation.

 What is pyesdoc ?